twoodman/th-fewd-project-7/README.md

 - Add volume button - should allow you to also mute/unmute sound
 - Implement fullscreen button
 - ✔️~~Implement playback progress control~~
-  - User should be able to click anywhere on playback bar to jump to parts of video
+  - ✔️~~User should be able to click anywhere on playback bar to jump to parts of video~~
   - ✔️~~As video plays, playback bar should fill in~~
   - As video plays, current time should be displayed and updated
 - Use JS or CSS to hide/show video player button on mouse over states